groupdocs/reference.groupdocs.com/content/sites/groupdocs/signature/english/java/com.groupdocs.signature.domain/updateresult/_index.md

 ---
 title: UpdateResult
-second_title: GroupDocs.Editor for Java API Reference
+second_title: GroupDocs.Signature for Java API Reference
 description: Result of modification of signatures in the document.
 type: docs
 weight: 19